ForestAdmin/agent-nodejs/docs/getting-started/how-it-works.md

 Forest Admin provides you with:

 - An API hosted on your server to retrieve your data.
 We call it the **Agent**.
 It can be a **standalone project** or embedded **within your app**.
 - A user interface to access and manage your data from your browser.
-This **Forest Admin User Interface** is built and managed through ressources hosted on Forest Admin's servers.
+This **Forest Admin User Interface** is built and managed through resources hosted on Forest Admin's servers.

 ![The agent is a Node.JS REST API hosted on your servers](../assets/how-it-work-architecture.png)